The Used Table Type Doesn’t Support FULLTEXT Indexes

 Good luck.
 And as always, if you have any questions, feel free to post them in the comments section below.

-One Response to “The Used Table Type Doesn’t Support FULLTEXT Indexes”
+2 Comments on “The Used Table Type Doesn’t Support FULLTEXT Indexes”

 Leave a Reply